Montclair State Email:

 |Undergraduate||12 credits or more||9 – 11 credits||6 credits|

-For entering new students who complete their FAFSA on or before February 1, an initial paper award notification will be mailed.
-The Financial Aid Office begins to mail award packets to new students in February through early May.
-Continuing students receive their initial award notification via their NEST account in June after spring grades are posted.
+For entering new students who complete their FAFSA on or before February 1, an initial financial aid notification is emailed beginning in late November.
+This process continues as FAFSA’s are received.
+Continuing students receive their initial aid notification in June after spring grades are posted.
+All financial aid can also be viewed on NEST.

-All awards are subject to enrollment, commuter/on-campus living arrangements and verification requirements and may be adjusted based on actual data once the semester begins.
+All financial aid is subject to enrollment, commuter/on-campus living arrangements and verification requirements and may be adjusted based on actual data once the semester begins.
 Please refer to our Verification Procedures if you are notified that you have been selected.
 You can review your Financial Aid Requirements on NEST.

 The availability of funds from federal and state programs is subject to Congressional and NJ Legislative appropriations and changes in federal and state legislation and regulations each year.
 Montclair State awards are based on institutional funding levels.

 If you are eligible for a Direct Student Loan, you must accept, reduce or decline your loans on NEST.
-All first-time borrowers must sign a Master Promissory Note and complete the Entrance Counseling at studentloans.gov.
+All first-time borrowers must sign a Master Promissory Note, complete the Entrance Counseling.
+It is also recommended that you complete the Annual Student Loan Acknowledgement (ASLA) at www.studentloans.gov.

 Adjustments to Financial Aid Awards/Overawards:

-Receipt of outside awards will result in a review of your financial aid package to ensure that no over-awarding of federal or state funds has been made.
+Receipt of outside financial aid (scholarships, waivers, reimbursements) will result in a review of your financial aid package to ensure that over-awarding of federal or state funds does not happen.
 In accordance with Federal, State and University policy, any student who receives a combination of outside, government and institutional gift aid assistance that exceeds the cost of attendance for the academic year will have student loan or institutional funds reduced or canceled so that the total award does not exceed the cost of attendance.

 If you are an incoming transfer student to Montclair State University, please be aware that financial aid does not transfer from institution to institution.

-- You must complete or update an existing FAFSA at fafsa.gov.
+- You must complete or update an existing FAFSA at studentaid.gov.
 List Montclair State as one of your college choices.
 Montclair State University’s Federal School Code is 002617.
 No other application is required.

 - If you received a New Jersey Tuition Aid Grant (TAG) or State scholarship, you must notify the Higher Education for Student Assistance Authority (HESAA) of your plan to This will allow your State awards to be sent to Montclair State.
 You may notify them by calling 1-800-792-8670 Monday through Friday during normal business hours.